 Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

-LONDON, June 27 (Reuters) - The London High Court trial in which Prince Harry and some 100 others are suing British publisher, Mirror Group Newspapers, is drawing to a close this week.
+June 30 (Reuters) - The London High Court trial in which Prince Harry and some 100 others are suing British publisher Mirror Group Newspapers (MGN) concluded on Friday, with a ruling not expected for several months.

 Here are details of the case: